nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 4: Student Fees/README.md

 (e) Law School students shall be assessed full UCSU fees for all semesters of enrollment in the Law School.

-(f) Graduate students, excluding Law School students, shall be assessed full UCSU fees until completion of thirty (30) credit hours.
+(f) Graduate students not enrolled in the Law School shall be assessed equal UCSU fees to that of the equivalent status of undergraduate students while having the status of A, B, C, or E, as determined by the student’s department and relayed to the Bursar’s Office.

+> (i) A status is defined as a Master’s student registered for coursework and/or Master’s thesis hours.

+> (ii) B status is defined as a Master’s student registered for “candidate for degree” course numbers 6940–6949.

+> (iii) C status is defined as a Doctoral student who is pre-comprehensive exam and registered for coursework or a combination of coursework and dissertation hours.

+> (iv) E status is defined as a Doctoral student who is pre-comprehensive exam and registered for dissertation hours only.

-(g) After completion of thirty (30) credit hours, graduate students, excluding Law School students, shall be assessed UCSU base fees.
+(g) Graduate students not enrolled in the Law School and designated as status D shall be assessed UCSU base fees.

+> (i) D status is defined as a Doctoral student who is post-comprehensive exam and registered for 3 or 5+ dissertation hours as required by Graduate School rules.

 (h) Any student assessed UCSU base fees shall have the right to pay full UCSU fees.
 Sponsored students must pay the difference if not assessed full UCSU fees.